DGalinec/betgame/README.md

 This project is a bet generator with all the logic being stored into smart contracts written in Solidity programming language and running on the Ethereum testnet (Rinkeby network).
 Role of the master contract is to keep track of all bets that that will be created by the application users.
 Each bet takes the form of a new contract sent and executed on the blockchain.
 Players are free to participate in betting by giving their prognostics.
-The amount of a bet is 0.01 ether.
-Only the creator of the contract can end the bets and ask the contract to reward the winner(s).
+The amount to be paid for participating to a bet is 0.01 ether.
+Only the creator of the contract (bet) can close a bet and ask the contract to reward the winner(s).

 ## Betgame contracts